-- what are some of the biblical connections with your topic (stories/themes/motifs, etc.)?
-Consider more than just the familiar passages. - select 1 (or 2 at the most) passage(s) to explore - using resources like biblical dictionaries and commentaries, dig deeply into the scholarship related to this passage - delve into the background of the passage (e.g. authorship, historical period, intended audience, style of literature, variety of interpretations)
+- What are some of the biblical connections with your topic (stories/themes/motifs, etc.)?
+Consider more than just the familiar passages.
+Select 1 (or 2 at the most) passage(s) related to your topic. - Using resources like biblical dictionaries and commentaries, explore your chosen passage.
+What insights or resources do these sources offer?
+How do they change the way you see the passage.
+How does the larger context of the passage connect to or comment on particular theological or pastoral themes or concerns? - How does this passage illuminate or challenge you in relation to your topic?